meyer-pidiache/meyer-pidiache.github.io/_posts/2023-03-11-low-battery-mate.md

 ```
 {: file='/usr/local/bin/battery_monitor.sh'}

-> Edit the script with the correct path to `~/.Xauthority`
+> Edit the script with the correct path to `~/.Xauthority`.
 {: .prompt-warning }

 ### Crontab

-Finally, add the path script to crontab
+Finally, add the script we created to crontab.

 ```shell
 crontab -e